UCaaS Trends 2026: Less Admin, More AI, Better Outcomes

 The winners won't talk about AI.
 They'll just operate faster, cleaner, and with fewer people doing low-value work.

-Most organisations already own platforms that are capable of doing this.
+Most organisations already own platforms capable of doing this.

 You shouldn't be judging your communications platform on call quality or feature lists alone.
 It should be judged on how much effort it removes from the business.

-If you’re planning changes in 2026, or simply want to get more value from what you already have, we can help you identify where the fastest ROI is hiding.
+If you're planning changes this year, or want to get more value from what you already have, Fortay Connect can help you identify where the fastest ROI is hiding.
+Get in touch to start the conversation.

 Posts By Topics